scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

     space = [hp.uniform('x', 0, 1), hp.normal('y', 0, 1)]

-Note that for both :math:`x` and :math:`y` we have specified not only the hard bound constraints, but also we have given hyperopt an idea of what range of values for :math:`y` to prioritize.
+Note that for both :math:`x` and :math:`y` we have specified not only the hard bound constraints, but also we have given Hyperopt an idea of what range of values for :math:`y` to prioritize.

 Step 3: choose a search algorithm